Living in Indy

 Eagle Creek Park

 Eagle Creek Park covers more than 3,900 acres across the northside of Indianapolis, rendering it one of the nation’s largest city parks.
-Hiking and picnicking enthusiasts will enjoy the park’s breathtaking trails and campgrounds.
+Hiking and picnicking enthusiasts will enjoy the park’s breathtaking trails.
 The park also features a unique, 1,400-acre lake that frequently hosts the U.S. Rowing National Championship.
 Residents of Indy and surrounding areas love this spot for its ropes course, swimming, canoeing, kayaking, and boating.

 The Canal and White River State Park District